OpenLake/Leaderboard-Pro/README.md

 - Django
 - PostgreSQL

+## Contributions

+As a community developed and maintained repository, we welcome new quality contributions.
+Please read our [Contribution Guidelines](https://github.com/OpenLake/Contributors-Leaderboard/blob/main/.github/CONTRIBUTING.md).

 ## Maintainers
 > Maintainers are your friends forever.
 They are vastly different from moderators.
 - [Gopal Ramesh Dahale](https://github.com/Gopal-Dahale)